aryandharwa/neox-pump/README.md

 - **Performance Optimization**
   Implementing code-splitting, lazy loading, and memoization techniques, the application achieves optimal loading times and runtime performance.

-## Conclusion

-This meme token generation and trading platform represents a pinnacle of blockchain application development, seamlessly integrating complex smart contract functionality with an intuitive and responsive user interface.
-By leveraging cutting-edge technologies and adhering to best practices in both blockchain and web development, this project sets a new standard for decentralized finance applications.
+### Anti-Rug Pull Mechanisms

+One of the most significant features of this platform is its robust anti-rug pull mechanisms, making it the first truly unruggable meme token launchpad on the Neo ecosystem.
+Here's why:

+- **Smart Contract-Controlled Liquidity**
+The platform's smart contracts, particularly the `TokenFactoryv2`, manage the liquidity pool for each token.
+This prevents creators from arbitrarily removing liquidity, a common method used in rug pulls.

+- **Bonding Curve Implementation**
+The use of a bonding curve for token pricing ensures a fair and predictable token valuation model.
+This transparency makes it difficult for malicious actors to manipulate token prices for personal gain.

+- **Automated Buy and Sell Functions**
+The `buyMemeToken` and `sellMemeToken` functions are implemented directly in the smart contract, ensuring that all trades follow predefined rules.
+This prevents creators from blocking sell orders, another common rug pull tactic.

+- **Transparent Funding Tracking**
+The `fundingRaised` variable in the `memeToken` struct keeps track of how much funding has been raised for each token.
+This transparency allows users to monitor the financial health of each project.

+- **Decentralized Control**
+Once deployed, the token contracts operate independently of their creators, adhering to the rules set by the `TokenFactoryv2` contract.
+This decentralization prevents any single entity from having undue control over the token's economy.

+- **Gradual Price Increase**
+The `calculateCost` function implements a gradual price increase factor, preventing sudden price spikes that could be exploited by bad actors.

+---

+By implementing these features, the platform ensures that token creators cannot arbitrarily manipulate token supplies, remove liquidity, or block sell orders—common techniques used in rug pulls.
+This creates a safer environment for users to create, buy, and trade meme tokens.

 The meticulous attention to detail, from the implementation of sophisticated pricing algorithms to the crafting of an engaging user experience, demonstrates a commitment to excellence that positions this platform at the forefront of the rapidly evolving digital asset landscape.
+By prioritizing user safety and transparency, this platform not only facilitates the creation and trading of meme tokens but also sets a new standard for trust and security in the decentralized finance space.